 top of page

-Jane Dixon, daughter of our first ancestor Old Isaac of Welling was born in Bexley, Kent 27 Dec 1807 and moved with the rest of the family to Harrow on the Hill.
+Jane Dixon, daughter of our first ancestor old Isaac Dixon of Welling was born in Bexley, Kent 27 Dec 1807 and moved with the rest of the family to Harrow on the Hill.

 She met and married a tailor called John Barnes who was born in Codford St Peters, in the middle of Salisbury Plain, Wilts in 1809.
 I expect that they met when John came up to London on a shopping trip or perhaps John was training as a tailor?
 John and Jane were married in St Peter Walworth on 6 June 1831 by Gilbert Chesnutt, Assistant Minister in the presence of Miss Williams.
 Clarissa Dixon and Adeline Dixon (her sisters) were witnesses.